ajcpereira/observIT/README.md

 ### Metrics Retention

-By default the bucket that will retain the information in Influxdb is of 3 years, manual change must be done if you wish to have a different retention.
+By default the bucket that will retain the information in Influxdb is of **2 years**, manual change must be done if you wish to have a different retention.
-You can remove and create a new bucket just make sure the name is 'fjcollector'.
+At the moment this must be done with user admin in the future we expect to give this through scripting or other way.

 ### Architecture